marco-hacs/alternative_Nabu-Casa_haaska_alexa/README.md

-# Alternative nabu haaska alexa
+# Alternative Nabu Casa haaska alexa

 With this "solution" it is possible to command HomeAssistant from Alexa without having to EXPRESS ENTITY and without using Nabo or haaska and AWS.